Skip to main content

 chown root: /holistics

 • Since /holistics is owned by root, new user holistics_sftp should not be allowed to write to that directory.
-Thus, we will create an inner directory where holistics_sftp can write to.
+Thus, we will create an inner directory that holistics_sftp can write to.
 In this example, we are creating a new folder named exported.
 Later when you fill in the settings of the SFTP Connection in Holistics, you should input exported in Root Path, so that all output files will reside within this directory.

 mkdir -p /holistics/exported